noorudd-in/Watch-My-Movie/README.md

 - As I wanted to learn TypeScript and NextJS, so though what's better way to learn rather then creating project!
 - How Zustand is a good alternative to Context API and how simple it is to use to manage small apllications.
+- How to create Pagination or 'Load More' feature for unlimited scroll.

 ## 🚀 Planned Features